electricbookworks/electric-book/_docs/setup/quick-start.md

 ## Create a new project

 1. Go to [github.com/electricbookworks/electric-book](https://github.com/electricbookworks/electric-book/) and click 'Use this template'.
 Follow the prompts to create a new repository for your project.
 2. Your new project on GitHub will have a URL that looks like `https://github.com/your-name/your-project-name/`.
-Look for the green 'Code' button on the right side of the page, and click the dropdown arrow on that button.
-In the 'Codespaces' tab, click 'Create codespace on main'.
+Look for the 'Code' button: click the dropdown arrow on that button.
+In the 'Codespaces' tab, click 'Create codespace …'.
 This will create a new Codespace for your project.
 A Codespace is a virtual machine that runs in the cloud, with a terminal and an editor interface.
 3. Wait a few minutes for the Codespace to be created.
 When it's ready, you will see a terminal window open in the Codespace, and the editor interface with a file list on the left.

 ## Generate a website